Riding the High Desert in California’s Surprise Valley

 “Cattle Corrals” was in a location where Jim and Darice thought we might see wild mustangs.

-We climbed a rocky trail which followed a small dry stream.
-We rode though a lovely area which was covered with winter flat shrubs with tennis size balls of white tuff.
+We climbed a rocky trail that followed a small dry stream.
+We rode through a lovely area which was covered with winter flat shrubs with tennis size balls of white tuff.

 Following a rusty barb wire fence, we came to a grass valley and a disintegrating settler’s cabin.